-Brief description of the Carbon Fund and its investment objective Risk indicator Estimated total annual fund charges (of net asset value) The Fund's investment objective is to provide investors with a total return exposure to movements in the price of carbon credits.
+Brief description of the Carbon Fund and its investment objective Risk indicator Estimated total annual fund charges (of net asset value) The Fund's primary investment objective is to provide investors with a total return exposure to movements in the price of carbon credits.
 The Fund has the ability to buy carbon credits in emissions trading schemes in New Zealand and offshore.
 As a result, the Fund may also provide exposure to the price of carbon offshore.
+The Fund can also invest a small proportion of its assets in investments in certain carbon-related businesses.
 The unique features of the Fund means that it will not be appropriate for all investors.
 See Section 2, 'How does this investment work?' for more information.
 Potentially Lower Returns 1 2 3 4 5 6 7 Lower Risk Higher Risk 0.96%

 See Section 4, 'What are the risks of investing?' for an explanation of the risk indicator and for information about other risks that are not included in the risk indicator.
-To help clarify your own attitude to risk, you can seek financial advice or work out your risk profile at www.sorted.org.nz/tools/investor-kickstarter.
+To help you clarify your own attitude to risk, you can seek financial advice or work out your risk profile at www.sorted.org.nz/tools/investor-profiler.